 The program provides an 18-credit sequence of courses designed specifically for classroom and resource teachers who are working with gifted students.
 Courses include assignments to observe gifted students and to design and present lessons that are appropriate for their intellectual and developmental needs.

-- Provide teachers with an understanding of the characteristics of gifted students as learners to design curricula appropriate for them.
+- Use knowledge of development and the characteristics of gifted students as learners to design curricula appropriate for them.

-- Expand teachers' repertoire of instructional strategies that are appropriate for gifted students
+- Use instructional strategies that are appropriate for gifted students.

 Requirements (18 Credits)